mco-gh/mco.dev/content/post/media/dancemonkey.md

 coverImage = "img/dancemonkey.png"
 +++

-I don't know about you but this makes me happy.
-Take 2.5 minutes out of your day to watch this young man play Dance Monkey, with such flair and finesse, on a public piano in a London train station.
+Take 2.5 minutes out of your day to watch this young man play Dance Monkey, with flair and finesse, on a public piano in a London train station.

 <!--more-->